typst-community/valkyrie/src/lib.typ

 ///   requirements.
 An error *MAY* be produced if not.
 /// - schema (schema): Schema against which `object` is validated. *MUST* be a valid valkyrie schema
 ///   type.
-/// - ctx (ctx): ctx passed to schema validator function, containing flags that *MAY* alter
+/// - ctx (z-ctx): ctx passed to schema validator function, containing flags that *MAY* alter
 ///   behaviour.
 /// - scope (scope): An array of strings used to generate the string representing the location of a
 ///   failed requirement within `object`. *MUST* be an array of strings of length greater than or